The researcher as the ball in a political game

 Fieldwork notes City Deep Hostel– 12.06.09

-Alliance Forum executive committee meeting, 10.06.09, City Deep Hostel, boardroom, 18h00
+Alliance Forum executive committee meeting, 10.06.09, City Deep Hostel, boardroom, 18h00.

 During the whole meeting I am the ball in a ping-pong game, whose players I can only partly identify: in turn, the political battle is between SANCO and the ANC (the two members of the Alliance); between the Alliance and Joshco (not represented at the meeting); and between the Alliance and the Mayor (not represented at the meeting).
 My overall first impression is of the extreme political skills displayed by the main players, who direct the discussion at leisure, and push me where they want to push me (not a very agreeable, but instructive, position for me).
 Secondly, they clearly are playing and enjoying the game (at my expense), although some degree of pity (especially since I am seven months pregnant) shows up at the end.
 But they are clearly interested in the research results as they see its potential political implications, and not willing to close the door – this has been a game and a rite of passage.
 Thirdly, it is not an homogeneous group, with SANCO and ANC chairs being clearly pushed by power dynamics and enjoying the game; ANC voting district chair and Alliance chair (chairing the meeting) mostly remaining silent but trying to bring things forward and find pragmatic solutions, supporting me although in a very light and subtle way.